 Wheels for Scooters

-Wheels for standard stunt scooters are made of urethane and are usually 100 mm or 110 mm.
+Wheels for pro scooters are made of urethane and are usually 100 mm or 110 mm.
 Some wheels have a diameter up to 120 mm or 125 mm, and use special forks designed for the big wheels.

 Wheel diameter determines how easily the wheel rolls over unevenness in the asphalt.
 Large wheels roll more easily over unevenness, while smaller wheels can easily be stopped by a small crack or uneven asphalt.
 Therefore, big wheels are faster than small wheels, which is perfect if you ride your scooter to school or just like to take a stroll in the evening when the weather permits.
 The smaller wheels, like boards, are more vulnerable to uneven asphalt and roll more slowly, but are more agile.
 This is because they weigh less which makes it easier to change direction when doing 180, barspin, tailwhip, or grinds.

 The wheel rim is fitted with a tire of urethane which has a hardness that is measured on the durameter scale, eg. 88a.
 Hardness also has an impact on how easily it drives over unevenness and how good it is on the road.
 A soft wheel runs smoothly and has a good grip on the road, while a hard wheel is more sensitive to roughness and will have a smaller grip on the road.